manns79/dreamt-wearable-sleep-staging/README.md

 Evaluation principles:

 - preprocessing and normalization statistics are fit on training participants only
-- model selection and explanatory analyses use validation data only
+- model selection, ablation studies, and error analyses use validation data only
-- final held-out test evaluation is guarded and should run once after model selection is frozen
+- final held-out test evaluation was reserved until model selection was frozen
 - macro F1 is the primary metric because the target classes are imbalanced

 Supporting metrics include per-class precision/recall/F1, balanced accuracy, confusion matrices, participant-level macro F1, total sleep time error, and REM duration error.

 ## Modeling Approach

-The long development workflow is organized around a few methodological groups:
+The modeling workflow was designed to progress from simple, interpretable baselines to neural architectures that incorporate raw signal morphology, engineered summary features, and longer temporal context.

 **Traditional baselines**

-- majority-class classifier
+- majority-class classifier as a sanity-check baseline
-- elastic-net multinomial logistic regression
+- elastic-net multinomial logistic regression on engineered epoch-level signal summaries
 - XGBoost on engineered epoch-level signal summaries

-**Deep learning models**
+**Raw-signal and sequence models**

-- single-epoch 1D CNN
+- single-epoch 1D CNN for classifying individual 30-second raw signal windows
-- temporal-context CNN using neighboring epochs
+- temporal-context CNN using neighboring epochs around the target epoch
-- CNN-GRU sequence models
+- CNN-GRU sequence models for explicit recurrent temporal modeling

+**Fusion and temporal-context models**
-- multiscale residual fusion CNN combining raw signals and engineered features
+- `MSResCNN-MLP`, combining a multiscale residual CNN raw-signal branch with an MLP branch for engineered features
-- frozen-embedding many-to-many temporal convolutional model

-**Explanatory and robustness analyses**

-- validation error analysis across model families
-- signal-family ablation
-- `P`-as-`Wake` sensitivity analysis
-- train-label transition-regularization ablation
+- `MSResCNN-MLP-TCN`, using a frozen `MSResCNN-MLP` epoch encoder followed by a temporal convolutional sequence head
+- transition-regularized `MSResCNN-MLP-TCN`, adding a biologically informed penalty for physiologically rare sleep-stage transitions

 ## Repository Structure